ArseLinuxOS-Development/ArseLinuxOS-ISO/README.md

 ## Features
 - i3-wm with Polybar
-- ZfS on root with ZFS boot manager
+- ZFS on root with ZFS boot manager

 # Installing the ISO
 1. Boot the ISO